-And if you want some help to get cheaper tickets to come to South America.
+Also, if you want some help to get cheap tickets to come to South America.
 I can help you with that too!
-Just click here and you will read some useful tips.
+This guide on how to get cheap flights to south America (from the US), will give you useful tips.

 1. Santiago de Chile